VoronDesign/VoronUsers/printer_mods/henrikssn/euler_extruder/README.md

 The Euler Extruder is the most lightweight extruder option for the Voron AfterBurner, coming in at just 139 grams (including all hardware).
 There is a mount available for Nema17 based toolhead boards, such as [TurboCAN] and [Huvud], or you can screw any of the IGUS/Generic drag chain mount there.

 Performance-wise it is the same as Sherpa Mini, which is very similar to Orbiter/Galileo.
-All these are more performant than original Clockwork.
+All these are [more performant than original Clockwork].

 [TurboCAN]: https://github.com/henrikssn/TurboCAN
 [Huvud]: https://github.com/bondus/KlipperToolboard
+[more performant than original Clockwork]:

 <img src="Images/0.png" height=486 width=567 />